xf8b/xf8b.github.io/index.md

 - Python (minor)

 ## Location
-Approximately 149.6 kilometers from the Sun.
+Approximately 149.6 million kilometers from the Sun.

 ### Timezone
 PST (UTC-8:00) or PDT (UTC-7:00) depending on time of year.